Eat a Peach: Recording and production

 The other material on Eat a Peach comes from live recordings.
-Dowd later said, "When we recorded At Fillmore East, we ended up with almost a whole other album's worth of good material, and we used [two] tracks on Eat a Peach.
+Dowd later said, "When we recorded At Fillmore East, we ended up with almost a whole other album's worth of good material, and we used [three] tracks on Eat a Peach.
 Again, there was no overdubbing".
 Dowd started the mixing process for Eat a Peach but had run overtime and was called to commitments with Crosby, Stills and Nash; longtime Allman friend and colleague Johnny Sandlin took over for the remaining mixes.
 Sandlin later said of the mixing process, "As I mixed songs like "Blue Sky," I knew, of course, that I was listening to the last things that Duane ever played and there was just such a mix of beauty and sadness, knowing there's not going to be any more from him".
 He was particularly proud of his mixing work on the album, but was angry because he did not receive credit, only a "special thanks".

 Completing the recording of Eat a Peach raised each members' spirits.
 Said Allman, "The music brought life back to us all, and it was simultaneously realized by every one of us.
 We found strength, vitality, newness, reason, and belonging as we worked on finishing Eat a Peach".
 "Those last three songs ... just kinda floated right on out of us ...
 The music was still good, it was still rich, and it still had that energy—it was still the Allman Brothers Band."